Glenn Roberts (basketball): Glenn Roberts' and Hank Luisetti's records

 In 1938, newspapers throughout the South announced that Stanford's great “Hall of Famer," Hank Luisetti, voted 2nd greatest player of the first half century, had broken Glenn Roberts’ scoring record.
 They stated that Luisetti had scored 1,596 points in four years as opposed to Roberts’ 1,531 points.
-What was overlooked by the press was the fact that 305 of Luisetti's points were scored in 15 games as a freshman against college freshmen and high school teams.
+What was overlooked by the press was that 305 of Luisetti's points were scored in 15 games as a freshman against college freshmen and high school teams.
 It was also in his freshman year that Luisetti attained his highest average (20.3) of any of his four years at Stanford.
 Also, Hank Luisetti played in 95 games (compared to Roberts' 80 games) in accumulating his 1,596 points for an overall per game average of 16.8 points.

 In a letter dated April 27, 1979 and addressed to Carroll Tate of the "Coalfied Progress," Stanford University's “Sports Information Director,” Bob Rose, confirms that Luisetti's scoring total was 1,291 points in 80 games for a 16.1 per game average (sophomore, junior and senior years).

 Glenn Roberts played all 80 games against varsity college competition, including 18 games as a freshman.
 During his freshman year, Roberts scored 292 points for an average of 16.2 points per game.

 Note the following comparison chart summarizing Roberts’ and Luisetti's college statistics for games played against college teams.

 There are several glaring similarities between Roberts’ and Luisetti's basketball careers.
 First, both used a revolutionary new shot that accounted for each players’ accelerated scoring – Roberts with a two-handed jump shot and Luisetti with a one-handed running shot.
 Secondly, the team records for Emory and Henry and Stanford were 68-12 during Roberts’ and Luisetti's 80 varsity games played against other colleges and universities.
 Thirdly, Roberts and Luisetti each scored fifty points in a game – Roberts against the "House of David," a non-college team.
 (Roberts scored 38 points in a college game against Union College of Kentucky Luisetti's 50 point performance was against Duquesne University of Pennsylvania.
 Lastly, both Roberts and Luisetti enjoyed a limited post-college professional basketball career.